 The UCHealth Lung Nodule Clinic at Memorial is designed to rule out the most serious conditions quickly, and to provide ongoing follow-up if necessary.
 Memorial’s clinic exceeds the national benchmarks for diagnosing and treating newly found lung nodules.
 We know that connecting patients quickly to treatment and resources is critical if a serious condition exists.

 Our team includes a range of specialists, including pulmonologists, thoracic surgeons and thoracic nurse navigators.

 What is a lung nodule?

-Patients of the Lung Nodule Clinic also benefit from the highest quality radiology and imaging services provided by Memorial.
-In the video below, Dr. Bruce Suckling explains how PET/CT scans work to identify and measure nodules.
+Patients at the UCHealth Lung Nodule Clinic benefit from the highest quality radiology and imaging services provided by Memorial Hospital.

 For patients who are considered at-risk based on their tobacco use, screening reduces lung cancer mortality by 20 percent, according to the National Lung Screening Trial.

 Now you can be screened for lung cancer through UCHealth.
 Knowing your status means you can take steps to treat or beat lung cancer.
 Or, have the peace of mind to know that you’re cancer-free.

 - You are 55 to 77 years old.

 - You are a current smoker or a former smoker who quit less than 15 years ago.